 If you’ve missed my post for girls and the issues we had to think about there, here is the link for French Baby Girl Names.
 I’ve also put together a list of gender-neutral French names to give even more ideas.
-In both lists, I’ve gone for ones I love, that are a bit popular, a bit unusual, and most of all, pronounceable in English and in French.
+I’ve gone for ones I love, that are a bit popular, a bit unusual, and most of all, pronounceable in English and in French.

+Besides the French bureaucracy that comes with giving birth, there are so many questions to think about when naming a kid.
+Especially across cultures.
 Does the name mean something to both parents?
 Will all the grandparents be able to pronounce it?
 Is it a bit unusual, but not too unusual?
 A popular name, but not too popular?
 Is the kid is going to blame you if he hates his given name?
 It’s a lot of pressure!

 ☞ READ MORE: Giving birth in France: Oh Baby!